 Figure 9-38d—AID TID Info subfield format

 The AID11 subfield carries the 11 LSBs of the AID of the non-AP STA for which the Per AID TID Info subfield is intended.
 If the Multi-STA BlockAck frame is intended for an AP, the AID11 subfield is set to 0.
-A value 2045 in the AID11 subfield is used as a unique identifier for any unassociated STA.
+A value equal to(#11165) 2045 in the AID11 subfield is used as a unique identifier for any unassociated STA.
 If the AID11 subfield is set to 2045, then the Ack Type subfield and TID subfield are set to 0 and 15, respectively.(# 11060)

 NOTE 1—More than one Per AID TID Info subfield with the same value in the AID11 subfield but different values in the TID subfield can be present in the Multi-STA BlockAck frame.